How Old Do You Have to Be Skydive?

 At DZONE® Skydiving, we deliver world-class skydiving experiences from three unique locations: Boise and Coeur D’Alene in Idaho, and Bozeman in Montana.
 Each of our dropzones is a member of the USPA (United States Parachute Association) and PIA (Parachute Industry Association) – the industry authorities which set policy, tech, and training standards for the sport of skydiving.
 The USPA requires all member dropzones to adhere to strict guidelines regarding safety, instructor credentials, and equipment maintenance.

-As mandated by the USPA, all first-time skydivers must be at least 18 years old.
+Again, as mandated by the USPA, all first-time skydivers must be at least 18 years old.
 This rule is hard and fast – no ID, no jump.
 Before heading out to the dropzone, make sure you have a valid, government-issued ID.

 Is There a Maximum Skydiving Age?